Guys, here’s the jeans that fit your thick & athletic thighs

 Why?

-In as little as a few mines to a few hours, elastane stretches permanently after it’s worn.
+In as little as a few minutes to a few hours, elastane stretches permanently after it’s worn.

 Once that stretch forms, it stays there.